maptracker/datasciencecoursera/GotchasInR.md

 * There is no `strict` mode in R. It will work tierelessly to help you, even if it kills you in the process.
 Code defensively.
 * [class() and data.class()](./Rnotes.md#dataclassweird) return
-  different modes for integer vecors (integer and numeric, respectively).
+  different modes for integer vectors ("integer" and "numeric", respectively).
 * Argument parsing in [functions](./Rnotes.md#functions) is weird.
   * R can use partial matching in many places, including argument names.
 This is dangerous, aspire to use full argument names.
+* [Symbol scoping](./Rnotes.md#scoping) is kind of weird.
+  * Scope is associated with **functions**, not the call stack.
   * Functions with the same name in different namespaces will [mask](./Rnotes.md#masking) each other.
 Use `conflicts()` to get a list of currently masked functions and `find()` to determine the packages they're in.
-* [Symbol scoping](./Rnotes.md#scoping) is kind of weird.]
-  * Scope is associated with **functions**, not the call stack.
 * Don warns that R sometimes unexpectedly vectorizes output.
-If the output had a column header, then in the process of forcing a vector R might coerce all your values to character to accomodate the header.
+If the output had a column header, then in the process of forcing a vector R will coerce all your values to character to accomodate the header.
 * `:::` is not the same as `::`!
+* `sprintf()` can use vectors as bind arguments, producing a character vector as output.
+It will [recycle](./Rnotes.md#recycling) if needed, but only if all vector arguments are of the same modulus.